SakthivelVinayagam/leetcode-90days/Day18_Squares of a Sorted Array/notes.md

 ---

+## Approach 1: Square then Sort
+- Square each number, then sort the array.
+- **Time:** O(n log n)
+- **Space:** O(n)
+- Simple to implement but not optimal.

+---

-## Approach
+## Approach 2: Two Pointers (Optimized)
-- Squaring can change the order because negative numbers become positive.
+- Array is sorted, but negatives can affect the order after squaring.
-- Largest square always comes from either leftmost (most negative) or rightmost (largest positive).
+- The largest square always comes from either the leftmost (large negative) or rightmost (large positive).
-- Use **two pointers** (`left`, `right`):
+- Use two pointers (`left`, `right`):
   - Compare `abs(nums[left])` vs `abs(nums[right])`.
-  - Place the larger square at the current end of the result array, then move that pointer inward.
+  - Place the larger square at the end of the result array.
+  - Move that pointer inward.
-- Continue until all positions are filled.
+- Continue until all elements are placed.

 ---

 ## Complexity
-- **Time:** O(n) (one pass through array)
+- **Time:** O(n)
-- **Space:** O(n) (result array; could be optimized in-place but less clear)
+- **Space:** O(n) (result array)

 ---

 ## Patterns
 - Two Pointers (meet in middle).
-- Similar to: Merge Sorted Array, Max Area Container, Sliding Window Maximum.
+- Similar to: Merge Sorted Array, Container With Most Water.

 ---

 ## Notes
-- Squaring then sorting works but is O(n log n).
-- Two-pointer approach achieves O(n).
-- Handles both negative and positive ranges naturally.
+- Approach 1 (sort) is acceptable but slower.
+- Approach 2 (two pointers) is interview-quality.
-- Edge cases: all negatives, all positives, single element.
+- Edge cases:
+  - All negatives (e.g., [-5,-3,-1]) → result sorted after squaring.
+  - All positives (already sorted).
+  - Single element array.